idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ##### Config management and acquia

+Acquia reccomends that the config folder be moved to be a sibling of docroot.
 Acquia config folder changes need to be loaded AFTER default settings in settings.php for acquia sites, for example:

 ```php
 // Acquias default settings for a site